 Here at Cornerstone Support, we offer a three-step process to ensure that you are compliant with the licensing requirements for the states you’re operating in.

 First and foremost, we’ll work with you to develop a strategy to get you on your way to meeting all your licensing requirements.
 This will involve audits, consulting, and gap reports to develop a strategy to protect both you and your clients while maximizing profits.
 Without a strategy, you’re likely to miss key requirements which can come back to haunt you in the form of heavy fines and possible termination of your business.

 Implement the Strategy

 The next step is to implement the strategy.
-We help you through this process by walking your company through new licenses from the initial concept to the full certificate.
+We help you through this process by walking your company through new licenses from the initial concept to the full certificate based on debt collection laws.
 Because every collection agency is different and is operating in different states, we tailor our services to fulfill your needs, leaving no stone unturned.

 Maintain the Licenses